va-big-data-genomics/va-big-data-genomics.github.io/_posts/2024-04-12-From_FastQ_to_gVCF_5_Dollars_and_a_Genome.md

 - ValidateSamFile: Validates a BAM file using Picard's [ValidateSamFile](https://gatk.broadinstitute.org/hc/en-us/articles/360036854731-ValidateSamFile-Picard).
 - CollectWgsMetrics: Collect metrics about coverage and performance of a sorted aggregated BAM using Picard's [CollectWgsMetrics](https://gatk.broadinstitute.org/hc/en-us/articles/360037269351-CollectWgsMetrics-Picard).
 - CollectRawWgsMetrics: Collect whole genome sequencing-related metrics of a sorted aggregated BAM using Picard's [CollectRawWgsMetrics](https://gatk.broadinstitute.org/hc/en-us/articles/360040508411-CollectRawWgsMetrics-Picard).
 - CalculateReadGroupChecksum: Creates a hash code based on identifying information in the read groups (RG) of a BAM using Picard's [CalculateReadGroupChecksum](https://gatk.broadinstitute.org/hc/en-us/articles/360047216391-CalculateReadGroupChecksum-Picard).
-A checksum per RG is generated in the final BAM.
+A checksum per RG is generated from the final BAM.
 - ValidateGVCF: Validate a VCF file with a strict set of criteria described [here](https://gatk.broadinstitute.org/hc/en-us/articles/360036898972-ValidateVariants).
 (I do not see this function used)
 - CollectGvcfCallingMetrics: Collects per-sample and aggregate metrics from the provided VCF file using Picard's [CollectVariantCallingMetrics](https://gatk.broadinstitute.org/hc/en-us/articles/360037057132-CollectVariantCallingMetrics-Picard).
 (I do not see this function used.)<br>

 [split_large_readgroup.wdl](https://github.com/va-big-data-genomics/trellis-mvp-gatk/blob/no-address/gatk-mvp-pipeline/tasks_pipelines/split_large_readgroup.wdl)
-- This WDL file contains a workflow that is used to split uBAM files that are larger than a defined cutoff (GB).
+- This WDL file contains a workflow that is used to split uBAM files that are larger than a defined size cutoff.
 The workflow will split(scatter) the uBAM and proceed to convert and map the files using SamToFastqAndBwaMemAndMba. <br>

 [utilities.wdl](https://github.com/va-big-data-genomics/trellis-mvp-gatk/blob/no-address/gatk-mvp-pipeline/tasks_pipelines/utilities.wdl)
 - CreateSequenceGroupingTSV: Generates sets of intervals for scatter-gathering over chromosomes.
 Used to create list of sequences for scatter-gather parallelization in base recalibration.
 - ScatterIntervalList: Calls picard's I[ntervalListTools](https://gatk.broadinstitute.org/hc/en-us/articles/360037592651-IntervalListTools-Picard) to scatter the input interval list into scatter_count sub interval lists.
 Variants are called on subinterval lists and merged.
 - ConvertToCram: Converts a BAM file to CRAM using [Samtools view](https://www.htslib.org/doc/samtools-view.html).
 - ConvertToBam: Converts a CRAM file to BAM using Samtools view.
 - SumFloats: Calculates sum from a list of floats.
-This is used to estimate size of an aggregated BAM from split BAMS.<br>
+This is used to estimate size of an aggregated BAM from split BAMs.<br>

 ### Additional files

-The Git README notes that this pipeline requires that samples be un uBAM format.
+The Git README notes that this pipeline requires samples to be un uBAM format before proceeding.
 Samples that are not already in uBAM file can have their FastQ files converted to uBAM using another dsub script: [dsub_run_fastqtoubam](https://github.com/va-big-data-genomics/trellis-mvp-gatk/blob/no-address/dsub_run_fastqtoubam).
 This script makes use of Picard's [FastqToSam](https://gatk.broadinstitute.org/hc/en-us/articles/360036351132-FastqToSam-Picard).

 There are two additional files that specify cloud resources.
 - [gatk-mvp-profile.sh](https://github.com/va-big-data-genomics/trellis-mvp-gatk/blob/no-address/gatk-mvp-profile.sh): Grabs bucket and project information from Google Cloud.